 There is no shortage of information about the expansion of Artificial Intelligence (AI) and the impact it will have on every facet of our lives.
 Not too many years ago, there was much skepticism around the use of AI for anything other than repetitive tasks that could be duplicated through machine learning.
-We now know that AI can be developed to perform complex tasks that once could only be performed by human beings.
+AI can be developed to perform complex tasks that once could only be performed by human intelligence.

 Download Our Free Guide to Advancing Your Project Management Career

 Learn what you need to know, from in-demand skills to the industry’s growing job opportunities.

 How Will AI Affect Project Management?

 Like many other professions, project management will not be immune to the impacts of AI.
 Many phases of the project lifecycle are already undergoing an evolution in which traditionally manual tasks performed by humans are becoming automated tasks performed by machines.

 Here are two key examples to illustrate this change.

 Take risk management for example.
 It is very common to have a project team develop a risk register using various inputs at the onset of a project.
 From there, updates are made to the register as project managers become aware of new risks through:

 - Conversations with stakeholders